tldr-pages/tldr/pages/linux/lsusb.md

 # lsusb

-> Display info about connected USB devices.
+> Display information about USB buses and devices connected to them.

-- List all the USB ports available:
+- List all the USB devices available:

 `lsusb`

-- Hierarchy view, with each device's supported speed:
+- List the USB hierarchy as a tree:

 `lsusb -t`

-- Get detailed info of a USB device:
+- List detailed information about a USB device:

 `lsusb -D {{device}}`

-- Show only devices with the specified vendor and product ID:
+- List devices with a specified vendor and product id only:

 `lsusb -d {{vendor}}:{{product}}`

-- List all mass storages:
+- List verbose information about connected mass storage devices:

 `lsusb -v | grep -Ei '(idVendor|Mass Storage)'`